 Analyzing this trend, scholars and international institutions from the 2000’s century increasingly advocated the integration of safety and security within high-risk organizations.
 This would, according to them, improve synergies between both and permit to avoid or overcome potential tensions that might arise from their interactions.

 The paper reports from a project that aims to analyze the interactions between safety and security units from a safety department in a Belgian high-risk organization.
 Through a methodology based on onsite ethnography, interviews with members of the department, as well as with employees of the organization, and through document analysis, it focuses on tensions that may arise from their interplay.
 This project highlights tension venues as well as areas in which tensions are absent.
 Mobilizing a vulnerability approach, it argues that, in contrast with the vision portrayed by the literature, tensions should be embraced.
-Indeed, tensions between safety and security are viewed as inherent and necessary for the organization and, on the contrary, the absence of tensions is a sign of problematic management of both.
-X
+Indeed, tensions between safety and security are viewed as inherent and necessary for the organization and, on the contrary, the absence of tensions is a sign of problematic management of both

-Keywords: